googleapis/google-api-ruby-client/google-api-client/OVERVIEW.md

 ### Can I still use google-api-client anyway?

-Yes, the gem will continue to be available, _but_ it will likely not be updated any further.
-So it will not reflect any future updates to the API surface, and if you report issues, we will likely direct you to use the appropriate service-specific gem instead.
+We will not delete this gem, _but_ it will likely not be updated any further.
+So it will not reflect any future updates to the API surface, and if you report issues, we will direct you to use the appropriate service-specific gem instead.

 ### Where is the documentation?

 Reference documentation is now available separately for each service-specific gem.
 Reference documentation for common classes (such as `RequestOptions`) is connected to the common gem `google-apis-core`.

-Basic usage documentaiton is provided with each service-specific gem.
+Basic usage documentation is provided with each service-specific gem.
 Some more detailed documentation including how to implement OAuth flows, is available in the [docs directory of the repo](https://github.com/googleapis/google-api-ruby-client/tree/main/docs).